top of page

 We want to show you some of our favorites, as selected by our guest judge, Dr. Stephen Mitton.

-Best OVERALL (Let's Play Music): Going to the Park with Mom by Benjamin From the Studio of: Celia Brasfield
+Best Overall Student Compositions in Let’s Play Music Program Going to the Park with Mom by Benjamin From the Studio of: Celia Brasfield

-Best OVERALL (Presto): Amalgination by Nathan From the Studio of: Melissa Richardson
+Best Overall Student Compositions in Presto Program Amalgination by Nathan From the Studio of: Melissa Richardson

-Most ORIGINAL: Dutch's Great Escape by Mia From the Studio of: Tiffani Judd
+Most Original Student Piano Composition Dutch's Great Escape by Mia From the Studio of: Tiffani Judd

-Best Story: Bees Going Home by Jude From the Studio of: Anna Hinkley
+Best Story in Student Composition Contest Bees Going Home by Jude From the Studio of: Anna Hinkley

-Best Use of ABA Form: Artist's Song by Harper From the Studio of: Kim Thomas
+Best Use of ABA Form in Student Compositions Artist's Song by Harper From the Studio of: Kim Thomas

-Best Melody: Flowers by Claire From the Studio of: Barbara Gill
+Best Melody in Student Compositions Flowers by Claire From the Studio of: Barbara Gill

 A Day at the Ballpark by Eli